Use code ESIMDB15 for 15% discount. Limited time only.

 There was never any warning that the price in basked was not the final price.

-Currently, eSIMDB lists over 80 travel eSIM brands offering service in Ghana, alongside over 1700 prepaid data plans.
-This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.
+Currently, eSIMDB lists over 90 travel eSIM brands offering service in Ghana, with a substantial collection of over 1700 prepaid data plans available.
+This wide variety of options makes it easy for travelers to find an eSIM that suits their specific data needs and travel duration.

-Several providers offer unlimited data eSIM plans for Ghana, including Firsty, Roamify, Truely, Yoho Mobile, Yesim, ETravelSim, and eSIM Cards.
-Please be aware that these plans may have speed limitations or experience throttling, with speeds ranging from 256kbps to 5Mbps depending on the provider.
-Pricing for these plans generally ranges from approximately $0.00 to $449.07 USD, with validity periods from 1 to 180 days.
+Several providers currently offer unlimited data eSIM plans for Ghana, including Firsty, Roamify, Truely, Yoho Mobile, Yesim, ETravelSim, and eSIM Cards.
+It’s important to note that these plans may have limitations, such as speed throttling or a maximum speed cap (like 5Mbps with Yoho Mobile or 256kbps with Firsty).
+Pricing for these plans generally ranges from approximately $0.00 to $449.07 USD, depending on the provider and validity period.

 Ghana's telecommunications sector is served by several major Mobile Network Operators (MNOs), each offering a range of services: